oakasapoglu/projectile-drift/README.md

 ## Objective

 Hunt the luminous target gates in order.
 Fly through the highlighted gate to bank points, then chase the next one.
 Clear all five gates to finish a lap—your score climbs, the arena respawns a fresh pattern, and the HUD records your lap time (with best-time tracking) so you can perfect your ribbon line.
 Need a hand?
 Toggle **L** to lock the controls so the projectile automatically steers toward the current gate while you focus on camera framing.
+The render loop now targets 120 FPS and reuses cached geometry so the action stays fluid even with all the neon set dressing enabled.

 ## Tests